Football Manager 2020 Is Now Available To Download For Free

 “If you already have a Steam account, getting access to the game is straightforward – all you have to do is head to the Football Manager 2020 page and hit the download button.
 The game will move to your library and will be fully playable until the free week ends.

-“If you don’t already have a Steam account, go to www.steampowered.com, click on ‘Install Steam’ and follow the instructions.
-Once Steam is installed and you’ve set up an account, the process is the same as above.
+“If you don’t already have a Steam account, go to www.steampowered.com by clicking here.
+Once there, click on ‘Install Steam’ and follow the instructions.
+When Steam is installed and you’ve set up an account, the process is the same as above.

 “This free access only applies to the PC/Mac game (on Steam) and it will only be playable free-of-charge until the week has expired.”